Ben Rubner

-After the war, Rubner became a shop steward, coming to prominence in the London Furniture Workers Shop Stewards' Council, serving as its chairman and convener from 1947 to 1952.
-By this time, NAFTA had become part of the National Union of Furniture Trade Operatives (NUFTO), and was elected to its London District Committee in 1954, and its General Executive Council four years later.
-In 1959, he became its full-time London District Organiser, then National Trade Organiser in 1963.
+After the war, Rubner became a shop steward.
+He rose to prominence in the London Furniture Workers Shop Stewards' Council, serving as its chairman and convener from 1947 to 1952.
+By this time, NAFTA had merged with the Amalgamated Union of Upholsterers to form the National Union of Furniture Trade Operatives (NUFTO).
+In 1954, Rubner was elected to NUFTO's London District Committee, and four years later to its General Executive Council.
+By 1959 he was the full-time London District Organiser, and the National Trade Organiser starting in 1963.

-In 1964, Rubner visited Vietnam, and his experience led him to become involved in opposition to the Vietnam War.
-Subsequently, he was also a prominent campaigner against apartheid in South Africa.
+In 1964 he visited Vietnam, and the experience led to his involvement in the British movement against the Vietnam War.
+He subsequently campaigned against apartheid in South Africa.
+In his public speaking, Rubner was said to have a booming baritone voice that "rarely needed a microphone".

-In 1971, NUFTO became part of the Furniture, Timber and Allied Trades Union (FTAT), and Rubner was elected as its assistant general secretary two years later.
-In 1978, he was elected as general secretary, and from 1977 he served on the Central Arbitration Committee of ACAS.
-As leader, he campaigned for improved health and safety, such as the replacement of toxic foam furniture fillings.
+In 1971, NUFTO became part of the Furniture, Timber and Allied Trades Union (FTAT), and Rubner was elected its assistant general secretary.
+In 1978, he was elected general secretary.
+As FTAT's leader, he campaigned for improved health and safety, such as replacing foam furniture fillings that created toxic fumes killing 22 workers in the James Watt Street fire.
+He also served on the Central Arbitration Committee of ACAS and until his retirement in 1986, he was active in the Trades Union Congress.

-He was also very active at the Trades Union Congress until his retirement in 1986.
+Ben Rubner died in Watford General Hospital on 21 September 1998, shortly before his 77th birthday.
+He was survived by his second wife Pat and two children.